 Join me for in this short course that takes a few twists and turns into all sorts of dog training and behaviour tangents…because to me, a good clinic answers questions that students bring.

-This webinar includes 106 minutes of video, downloadable handouts, and a Q&A Call.
+This webinar includes 106 minutes of video, downloadable handouts, and a recording of a Q&A Call.

 Length of Access to Short Course: 2 months